aces/Loris/README.Mac.md

 Visit the official website of Homebrew and install by running their installer script in your terminal.

 ## 1.5 Install Apache (a.k.a httpd)
-The following commands will install apache and launch it as a service on startup:
+The following commands will install Apache and launch it as a service on startup:
 ```
 brew update
 brew upgrade